Hjuldahr/Sable/README.md

 `data/database.db`

-if it does not already exist.
+If it does not already exist.\
+(Deleting it is a quick way to reset the DB)

 ## Starting the Bot
 Run the application: